sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/checks.md

 ### Use a proxy check to monitor multiple proxy entities

-The [`proxy_requests` check attributes][37] allow Sensu to run a check for each entity that matches the definitions specified in the `entity_attributes`, resulting in monitoring events that represent each matching proxy entity.
+The [`proxy_requests` check attributes][37] allow Sensu to run a check for each entity that matches the definitions specified in the `entity_attributes`, resulting in observability events that represent each matching proxy entity.
 The entity attributes must match exactly as stated.
 No variables or directives have any special meaning, but you can still use [Sensu query expressions][11] to perform more complicated filtering on the available value, such as finding entities with particular subscriptions.